Brussels Christmas tree: Traditional trees

-Traditionally, the Grand-Place in the centre of Brussels hosts a real Christmas tree each year, taken from the Ardennes forest.
+Traditionally, the Grand-Place/Grote Markt in the centre of Brussels hosts a real Christmas tree each year, taken from the Ardennes forest.
 The normal height for these trees is around 20 m high.
-The Grand-Place itself dates from the 17th century and has played host to a Christmas market each year since 2000.
+The Grand-Place itself dates from the Middle Ages (though most of the buildings around the square date from the 17th century and were rebuilt during subsequent years), and it has played host to a Christmas market each year since 2000.